-A corn, also known as a "heloma" or "focal intractable plantar hyperkeratosis," is a type of callosity.
-This latter is a common, uncomfortable, thickened skin lesion that results from repeated mechanical trauma due to friction or pressure forces.
+A corn, also known as a "clavis," "heloma," or "focal intractable plantar hyperkeratosis," is a type of callosity.
+Corns are uncomfortable, thickened skin lesions that result from repeated mechanical trauma due to friction or pressure forces.
 In the literature, confusing terminology is often used to call different types of hyperkeratotic skin lesions.
-Nevertheless, a corn should be distinguished from a callus, which is a more diffuse type of callosity.
+Nevertheless, clinicians need to distinguish a corn from a callus, which is a more diffuse type of callosity.
 Thus, a corn is a well-delimited focal area of hyperkeratosis.
 This condition often is seen in athletes and in patients who are exposed to unequal friction force from footwear or gait problems, including older adults, patients with diabetes, and amputees.
 It should be regarded as a symptom rather than an effective disease.

 Corns typically result from repeated accumulated mechanical trauma as well as other contributing factors like ill-fitting footwear, the presence of bony prominences (foot deformity), and certain physical activities.
 They are most common on the feet: on the dorsum of the toes, in the last interdigital web space, as well as on the soles.

 The incidence of corns on the feet has been reported to be ranging anywhere from 14% to 48%.
 Individuals with darkly pigmented skin are more prone to developing corns.
 They have been reported to affect older age groups with a slight female predominance due to wearing narrow shoes.
 The elderly are also subject to loss of the protective fat pad cushioning, called fat pad atrophy, which can increase the incidence of painful corn.

 The repeated friction and pressure of the skin overlying the bony prominences leads to a hyperkeratotic thickness.
-This latter is a protective body reaction that produces an excess of horny epithelial layer to prevent skin ulceration.
-This explains the preferential location of corns next to the condyles of the metatarsals and phalanges as well as the occurrence of corns in patients with a foot deformity.
+This latter is a protective body reaction that produces an excess of the horny epithelial layer to prevent skin ulceration.
+This explains the preferential location of corns next to the condyles of the metatarsals and phalanges, as well as the occurrence of corns in patients with a foot deformity.